uktrade/DIT-design-history/app/posts/data-workspace/2022-10-27-collections.md

 ## Why we were looking to make changes
 From previous research into personalisation and sharing, users had indicated the following:

-1. There was an expectation to share data directly from Data Workspace
+1. There was an expectation to share data directly from Data Workspace.
-2. There was a need for shared spaces
+2. There was a need for shared spaces.
 3. Majority of users use Data Workspace to complete a specific task/set of tasks.
 4. Users said they would like to see data that’s relevant to their field or usage.